What does a Data Manager do?

 Is becoming a Data Manager a good career path?

-A Data Manager plays a key role in organizing and overseeing data within a company.
+A Data Manager plays a key role in organizing and overseeing a company's data.
 This role involves ensuring data accuracy, security, and accessibility.
-Data Managers work closely with IT teams to implement data management systems and strategies.
-They analyze data trends and provide insights to help make informed business decisions.
+Data Managers work with various teams to analyze data and support decision-making.
+They often use software tools to manage data effectively.
+This role is crucial for businesses that rely on data for their operations.

 - Pros: